rockettheme/docs/Docs/phpbb/styles/ricochet/INDEX.md

 * Headlines Feature

 NOTE: **RokBB 5.0.4+** is required for Ricochet to work correctly.
-For more details on installing RokBB, please visit the [Administrative Module installation guide][adminguide].
+For more details on installing RokBB, please visit the [Administrative Module installation guide](../../start/styles.md#installing-administrative-modules).
+Also, this style presently only supports phpBB 3.0 and is not currently available for phpBB 3.1.

 >> NOTE: Ricochet is a phpBB 3.0.x style, and not currently compatible with phpBB 3.1.